Fleckism/SecurityPlus/SecurityPlus/14 C Secure Coding Practices.md

 A number of security options can be set in the response header **returned by the server to the client** ([owasp.org/www-project-secure-headers](https://owasp.org/www-project-secure-headers/)).
 While it should seem like a straightforward case of enabling all these, developers are often constrained by compatibility and implementation considerations between different client browser and server software types and versions.
 Some of the most important security-relevant header options are:

--   Hyper Text Transfer ProtocolTTPs]] Strict Transport Security ([[HSTS]])—forces browser to connect using Hyper Text Transfer ProtocolTTPs]]S only, mitigating downgrade attacks, such as SSL stripping.
+-   Hyper Text Transfer Protocol Strict Transport Security ([[HSTS]])—forces browser to connect using Hyper Text Transfer ProtocolTTPs]]S only, mitigating downgrade attacks, such as SSL stripping.
 -   Content Security Policy ([[CSP]])—mitigates clickjacking, script injection, and other client-side attacks.
 Note that X-Frame-Options and X-XSS-Protection provide mitigation for older browser versions, but are now deprecated in favor of CSP.
 -   **Cache-Control**—sets whether the browser can cache responses.
 Preventing caching of data protects confidential and personal information where the client device might be shared by multiple users.
 # DATA EXPOSURE AND MEMORY MANAGEMENT